|Inland Fishing, Deer Creek|

 There is a closed season for all black bass (largemouth and smallmouth) in fresh water in Maryland from March 1 through June 15.
 The regulation permits catch-and-return fishing.
 There are no bait restrictions, however; Fisheries recommends not using bait as higher bass mortality occurs with deep hooked fish than with artificial lures and flies.

-There is a statewide moratorium on the harvest of American and hickory shad in Maryland.
-Catch-and-return fishing is permitted for shad.
-The season for alewife and blueback herring is January 1 through June 5 and there is no size or creel limit for the two river herring species.
+There is a statewide moratorium on the harvest of American and Hickory Shad in Maryland.
+Catch-and-return fishing is permitted for Hickory Shad.
+The season is closed for Herring species.
 Please consult the Maryland Freshwater Sport Fishing Guide for details on all license requirements as well as trout, black bass, herring and shad regulations associated with Deer Creek.